mossicrue/rancher-bible/rancher-certs-lv1/week1/02-rancher-day2.md

 - Ingress Controller pods
 - KubeDNS pods

-This is the most comprehensive certificates rotate and is the nuclear options in case of some certificates problem
+This is the most comprehensive certificates rotate and is the nuclear options in case of some certificates problem.

 ## Adding and removing nodes
 To add or remove a nodes, you can add or remove a nodes entry in the cluster.yml file You can also move, add or remove a roles from a node, keeping in mind that the minimum number of nodes for every role is:
 - 3 etcd
 - 2 control plane
-- all the worker you need
+- All the worker you need

 ### Cluster Update Note
 The safest way to update the cluster (edit of cluster.yml and `rke up` command) is to do 1 update at time.